What are a baby's sleep needs?

 Signs of sleep readiness

 You can help your baby sleep by recognizing signs of sleep readiness, teaching them

 to fall asleep on their own, and comforting them when they wake up.
 Your baby may

 show signs of being ready for sleep by:

 Babies may not be able to create their own sleeping and waking patterns.
 Surprisingly,

 not all babies know how to put themselves to sleep.
 And not all babies can go back

-to sleep if they are awakened in the night.
+to sleep if they are wake up in the night.
 When it's time for bed, many parents want

-to rock or breastfeed a baby to help him or her fall asleep.
+to rock or breastfeed a baby to help them fall asleep.
 Creating a bedtime routine

 is a good idea.
 But don't let your baby fall asleep in your arms.
 This may become